-Chamber Choir Course No. H8060EY Elective: Grades 9-12 Prerequisite: successful audition, and one year experience in Treble Ensemble or Concert Choir, or advanced skills as determined by the director Year-Long 1 credit
+Chamber Choir I Course No. H8060EY Elective: Grades 10-12 Prerequisite: Successful audition and one year experience in the choral program at Handley, or advanced skills as determined by the director Semester - Fall 1 credit

 This ensemble is a select small ensemble of advanced singers.
 The ensemble is a performance-oriented group designed to offer the talented singer the opportunity to perform challenging music.
 Music will be performed from a variety of genres with special emphasis on the correct performance technique for each period.
 The students will perform throughout the community and participate in district and state choruses, assessments, and competitions.
 Vocal development and musicianship in the field of choral literature are stressed.
 Performance in all concerts presented by this ensemble is required.